Hôtel Albert Ciamberlani: History

-In 1927, the lower part of the facade was heavily altered, and a garage added.
-Architect Albert Devez was responsible for these changes.
-The original furniture, also designed by Hankar, has been dispersed and is now kept in the collections of Design Museum Gent in Ghent.
+In 1927, the lower part of the façade was heavily altered, and a garage added.
+The architect Albert Devez was responsible for these changes.
+The original furniture, also designed by Hankar, has been dispersed and is now kept in the collections of Design Museum Gent in Ghent, Belgium.

 The building has been listed since 1983.
-The facade was renovated in 2006.
+The façade was renovated in 2006.
 The Hôtel Ciamberlani is one of the most well-preserved buildings designed by Hankar.

 Description

-For the final design of the facade, Hankar came up with a complex solution where several different influences coexist.
-A motif of round openings, inspired by traditional Chinese moon gates, is superimposed over a facade divided horizontally in a way that is inspired by medieval architecture, conveyed via Hankar's contemporaries Antoni Gaudí and Richard Morris Hunt.
+For the final design of the façade, Hankar came up with a complex solution where several different influences coexist.
+A motif of round openings, inspired by traditional Chinese moon gates, is superimposed over a façade divided horizontally in a way that is inspired by medieval architecture, conveyed via Hankar's contemporaries Antoni Gaudí and Richard Morris Hunt.
 It is dominated by two materials, white brick from Silesia and white stone from Euville, providing a juxtaposition of colours.
-In the central section, the facade becomes more monumental as it is dominated by the two large, horseshoe arch windows, and the geometric decoration of the rest of the facade expands into a richer, floral decoration.
+In the central section, the façade becomes more monumental as it is dominated by the two large, horseshoe arch windows, and the geometric decoration of the rest of the façade expands into a richer, floral decoration.

-The top of the facade is dominated by the sgraffito decoration designed by Ciamberlani and executed by Adolphe Crespin.
+The top of the façade is dominated by the sgraffito decoration designed by Ciamberlani and executed by Adolphe Crespin.
 It consists of a large, central composition and, just under the roof, a string of medallions.
 The central composition depicts in allegorical form the different stages of life, under the canopy of a large pear tree.
 The medallions have been proposed to depict either the Labours of Hercules or hunting scenes.
-Ciamberlani's decoration for the facade shows influence from the works of Walter Crane and similarities with works by Antoine Bourdelle.
+Ciamberlani's decoration for the façade shows influence from the works of Walter Crane and similarities with works by Antoine Bourdelle.

-Art historian François Loyer has described its facade as one of the most beautiful Art Nouveau facades in Belgium.
+Art historian François Loyer has described its façade as one of the most beautiful Art Nouveau façades in Belgium.
 He notes that it lacks what he calls the "Gothic" element of Louis XV style, "which artists of the time abused, both in Brussels and Nancy".
 In the official list of architectural heritage of Brussels it is described more succinctly as an "exceptional private house in the geometrical Art Nouveau style."

-Inside, the spatial layout was a more traditional variation of a layout found in many Belgian houses at the time, with the exception of the first floor which was dominated by a wide room facing the street.
+Inside, the spatial layout was a more traditional variation of a layout found in many Belgian houses at the time, with the exception of the first floor, which was dominated by a wide room facing the street.
 For the rest, the right side of the building contained the drawing room, dining room and a veranda, while the left side of the building contained an office, the stairwell and a smaller dining room.
 The top floor contained four bedrooms, and two bedrooms were also located on the main floor.